krahets/hello-algo/en/docs/chapter_heap/heap.md

 2. After swapping, remove the bottom of the heap from the list (note, since it has been swapped, what is actually being removed is the original top element).
 3. Starting from the root node, **perform heapify from top to bottom**.

-As shown in the Figure 8-4 , **the direction of "heapify from top to bottom" is opposite to "heapify from bottom to top"**.
+As shown in Figure 8-4, **the direction of "heapify from top to bottom" is opposite to "heapify from bottom to top"**.
 We compare the value of the root node with its two children and swap it with the largest child.
 Then repeat this operation until passing the leaf node or encountering a node that does not need to be swapped.

 === "<1>"
     ![Steps of removing the top element from the heap](heap.assets/heap_pop_step1.png){ class="animation-figure" }